 Melissa Clark uses 3 poblano chiles and 2 jalapeño or serrano chiles.
 Instead of poblanos, I used thin-walled long red sweet chiles from the farmers’ market.
 Thin-walled chiles work better in this recipe than bell peppers.
 But roasting the peppers (whatever you use) is the key step.

 Goya black beans now come in 14-ounce bags instead of full 16-ounce one-pound bags.
 I did not change the other ingredients and the beans were perfectly delicious.
-More flavoring, a few less beans.
+More flavoring, fewer beans.

 3 poblano chiles